tksh164/rdclauncher/README.md

     </setting>
     ```

-  - Update resolution on resize
+  - `DefaultUpdateResolutionOnResizeEnabled`: If set True, the `Update resolution on resize` checkbox is checked by default.

     ```
     <setting name="DefaultUpdateResolutionOnResizeEnabled" serializeAs="String">